 This indie game is very intuitive, and simple, it has a casual feel to it and has a low learning curve.
 Anyone can start playing immediately because you don’t even need to take the time to sign-up before beginning to play.
 You can jump right into the action by pressing the Play button.
 Much better than some other MMORPGs, where learning how to control the menus can be the most difficult part of all.

-It is simplified even further, because the game starts you off immediately.
-You don’t have to go through the process of choosing your class, hair color or even name, because it is done for you.
+It is simplified even further because the game starts you off immediately.
+You don’t have to go through the process of choosing your class, hair color, or even name, because it is done for you.
 (Although if you want you can register your account to set your name, for free of course).
-If it’s your first time a very easy tutorial quickly teaches you the game in an exmaple mission.
+If it’s your first time a very easy tutorial quickly teaches you the game in an example mission.
 The tiresome task of setting your skill points once you level up is removed.
 Realm of the Mad God is the best indie game, in terms of intuitiveness.

-Qualifying for the title of “best indie game”, Realm of the Mad God presents a nice simple system where getting someone who has never played an MMORPG before playing in seconds with no hassle.
-The music is alright, but doesn’t deserve any rewards for it’s loop that can get monotonous at times.
+Qualifying for the title of “best indie game”, Realm of the Mad God presents a nice simple system were getting someone who has never played an MMORPG before playing in seconds with no hassle.
+The music is alright but doesn’t deserve any rewards for its loop that can get monotonous at times.
 The graphics are not very high quality but I do enjoy the pixelated retro feel.
 This is a pretty good game that I would recommend if you had an hour to burn on a bad computer.

 Conclusion: Realm of the Mad God is an intuitive MMORPG, great to burn an hour or two but sustained play is virtually impossible.